 - The storytelling gift is innate: one has it or one doesn’t.
-But style is at least partly a learned thing: one refines it by looking and listening and reading and practise – by work.
+But style is at least partly a learned thing: one refines it by looking and listening and reading and practice – by work.

 - I think storytellers have always found murder a fascinating device.

 - I believe, in a funny way, the job of the novelist is to be out there on the fringes and speaking for an experience that has not really been spoken for.

 Donna Tartt is an American writer and the author of the novels, The Little Friend, The Secret History and The Goldfinch.
 She won the WH Smith Literary Award for The Little Friend and the Pulitzer for The Goldfinch.

 Are you interested in more authors’ birthdays?
 Please click here: Literary Birthday Calendar